jgm1986/HTTP-2-Testing/README.md

 /
 |
 ├───clients/          # Testing clients installation.
+|       README.md:    # This file contains info about how to use the installation scripts.
 |
 └───tests/
     │   README.md:    # This file contains the description of the tests.